 Email addresses are commonly used as identifiers in databases and knowing how to manipulate and group by email address domains can be very helpful in day to day analysis operations.
 Grouping a list of email addresses by domain is super easy in the Data Pipeline.

-substr()function.
-Since the domain portion of an email address always comes after the
+Since the domain of an email address always follows the

 @symbol, we can use the

-@character to differentiate between the username and the domain name part of the email address.
-Here is the
+@character to differentiate between the username and the domain of the email address.

-Finally, we want to group our values by the email domain.
-Add a Group step in the Pipeline.
-You’ll want to group by the “Domain” column, and select the SUM aggregation for your count column.
-This will return a total sum of each event grouped by the email domain.
+Finally, we want to group our values by the email domain, so we add a Group step in the Pipeline.
+We select GROUP for the “Domain” column and SUM for the “Email Events” column, which returns a total sum of events grouped by the email domain.

 Here’s what our query and final table results look like: